YaolinGe/CS50/Web/notes.md

 - `python manage.py sqlmigrate projectname 0001` to see the sql code that will be executed.
 - `python manage.py migrate` to apply the migration every time you change the model.
 - loose coupling for the model and the view.
 - `urls.py` specifies the mapping between the url and the view.
-Thus it is good to use a loose coupling in case if we need to upgrade the url later.
+Thus it is good to use a loose coupling in case if we need to upgrade the url later. ]
+- `python manage.py test polls` to run the test.